How to Safely Implement High-Intensity Interval Training in Cardiac Rehabilitation?

 Traditionally, moderate-intensity continuous training (MICT) has been the go-to approach in cardiac rehabilitation.
 However, scholars and clinicians are increasingly exploring the potential benefits of HIIT for patients with heart disease.

-A voir aussi : What Is the Effect of Indoor Vertical Farming on Urban Food Deserts and Nutrition?
+Sujet a lire : What Is the Effect of Indoor Vertical Farming on Urban Food Deserts and Nutrition?

 Incorporating HIIT in cardiac rehabilitation has been associated with several potential benefits.
 Firstly, the intensity of HIIT may lead to increased cardiovascular adaptations compared to MICT.
 As a result, patients may experience greater improvements in their cardiovascular fitness, proving beneficial in the long-term management of their heart disease.